timmo-nhn/XcaDocumentSource/README.md

 ### Patient identity source
 This component ensures every patient is given an **unambigous identificator**, for example a local, regional or nationwide population register.
 >**🚩 National Extension**<br> In Norway, a personal identificator is in use (person number), so a dedicated service for handling patient identifications is not required.

-## Object Identifiers (OID)
->**Note:** For OIDs to effectively work, there must be some level of governance when creating and managing OIDs.
-Norsk helsenett (NHN) should have a comprehensive overview of the OIDs related to PHR.
-NHN shall be informed of the OID of a new document source.

-OID (Object Identifiers) are unique identifiers for objects or things. **Anything can have an OID, and an OID is nothing more than a set of numbers and dots (.) which make up a hierarchical structure**.
-In PHR, OIDs are used to unambiguously identify a system or facility.
-The OIDs might get translated by the systems into the actual URL, which means the URL can change, but the OID stays the same.
-OIDs are also used in logging.
-OIDs have a "tree/path"-like structure, and can be represented by its numerical or text variant.
-More about OIDs on [NHN's Developer portal ↗](https://utviklerportal.nhn.no/informasjonstjenester/pasientens-journaldokumenter-i-kjernejournal/mer-om-tjenesten/oider/) (In Norwegian).

-### Governing Object Identifiers
-Even though OIDs are simply numbers and dots, its the way that its governed and controlled which defines its effectiveness in practice.
-Having good control over an OID structure leads to effective communication and identification.

->**🔶 Implementation Note x** <br> In **PJD.XcaDocumentSource**, OIDs are used for **RepositoryID** and **HomecommunityID**.

-The **Norwegian profile of IHE XDS metadata** defines the use of OIDs for identifying communities.
-Norsk helsenett (NHN) governs an OID-base and is the primary issuer of an OID to a community.
-Each Norwegian health region also governs their own OIDbase and can choose to issue their own homecommunity ID.
-The OID-base which NDE governs has the following OID structure for document sharing:
-* 2.16.578.1.12.4.1.7 – Document sharing root OID
-  * 2.16.578.1.12.4.1.7.1 – Community base OIDs governed by NHN
-    * 2.16.578.1.12.4.1.7.1.1 – National community
-> **⚠️ Alert x:** <br> Historically, this OID-base has belonged to The Norwegian Directorate of eHealth (NDE/e-Helse) for PHR (formely known as Dokumentdeling)

 ## Document consuming process
 Below is a diagram showing the process of retrieving the document-list and the document.
 Each affinity domain has its own XCA, which again has its own registry and repositories.